-Based on the Stage 2 Action Program submitted to the Nagano Labor Bureau in accordance with the Act on Promotion of Women's Participation and Advancement in the Workplace, we conduct annual training for young employees and employees who are raising children.
+Based on the Stage 2 Action Program (period: April 1, 2020 - March 31, 2025), which has been submitted to the Nagano Labor Bureau in accordance with the Act on the Promotion of Women's Active Engagement in Professional Life, we conduct annual training to develop female leaders and that for younger employees and those raising children.

+- Targets - (1) Double the ratio of women in managerial roles by the end of March, 2025 (compared with the end of March, 2020) - (2) Keep the average hours of overtime per month at 30 hours or less through the plan period - Initiatives - < Work-Life Balance Seminar > In FY2023, the "Work-Life Balance Seminar" was again held for male and female employees raising children.
+The seminar included stories from managers having experience with childrearing, health management for working parents and their children, and other topics to raise awareness of achieving a balance between work and childcare, as well as medium- to long-term career development.

+(Career Development Support Training for Young Employees)

-In FY2022, at a Work-Life Balance Seminar for male and female employees raising children, managers who have experience with childrearing talked about their experiences, and we raised awareness of achieving a balance between work and childcare, including managing the health of working parents and children, and of awareness of medium-to long-term career development.
-At the Career Development Support Seminar for Young Employees in their second year at the Company, participants focused on studying future career development and gender equality.
-Also, we conducted two training programs with the aim of fostering female leaders: For female leaders, we conducted leadership training and, for the managers of female leaders, we held leader development training.
-In the female leader training conducted for female leaders, we improved motivation for work by fostering understanding of the various styles of leadership and the expectations of others.
-We conducted female leadership training and studied the importance of female leadership development and communication skills to support the progress of women, while sharing the issues they face.
-We also provide training from the perspective of promoting diversity in rank specific training as well as introductory training for mid-career hires to promote gender equality within the Company.
+- < Career Development Support Training for Young Employees > At the Career Development Support Training for Young Employees in their second year at the Company, participants focused on studying future career development and gender equality. - < Female Leader Training > For female leaders, we conducted "Female Leader Training" with the aim of fostering female leaders.
+We improved motivation for work by fostering understanding of the various styles of leadership and the expectations of others. - < Female Leader Development Training > Similarly, for the purpose of developing female leaders, we conducted a "Female Leader Development Training" for supervisors of Female Leader Training participants.
+We studied the importance of female leadership development and communication skills to support the progress of women, while sharing the issues they face.

+We also provide training from the perspective of promoting diversity in rank-specific training as well as introductory training for mid-career hires to promote gender equality within the Company.

+Target Progress

-Looking at the ratio of women in management positions, in our second stage action plan based on the Act to Advance Women's Success in Their Working Life, the actual ratio as of March 2023 was 5.9%, compared with the target of 6.6% at the end of March 2025.
+Looking at the ratio of women in management positions, in our Stage 2 Action Program based on the Act on the Promotion of Women's Active Engagement in Professional Life, the result as of March 2024 was 6.0%, compared with the target of 6.6% at the end of March 2025.
+The average monthly overtime hours in FY2023 were 2.2 hours\, staying below the target of 30 hours.

 Going forward, we will continue to encourage the participation of women, as we aim to achieve our targets.